+Public Review/Comment

-Public Review/Comment: Once completed, the Integrated Feasibility Report and Environmental Impact Statement for Bogue Banks, Carteret County, NC will be disseminated to resource agencies, interest groups, and the public as part of the National Environmental Policy Act (NEPA) environmental compliance review.
+Once completed, the Brunswick County Beaches GRR will be disseminated to resource agencies, interest groups, and the public as part of the National Environmental Policy Act (NEPA) environmental compliance review.
+The report will include an Environmental Impact Statement (EIS).
 All significant and relevant public comments will be provided as part of the review package to Peer Reviewers as they are available and may include but not be limited to: scoping letters, meeting minutes, other received letters, and emails.

+DrChecks

-DrChecks: A software program useful to coordinate various document comments and responses electronically, DrChecks, will be used to conduct the ATR and IEPR.
+A software program useful to coordinate various document comments and responses electronically, DrChecks, will be used to conduct the ATR and IEPR.